Kyriosity/read-write/readme+/dev/.net/readme+/design/readme+/cs-downcast_impedance.md

 ## Best: yours

-Circumstances and your experiens may suggest a even a better workaround.
+Circumstances and your experiens may suggest even a better workaround.